superqx/superqx.github.io/_pages/en/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hej, human being.
-I'm Xin Qian, a physicist and just graduated Ph.D. at Niels Bohr Institute, where I study ABJM theory in quantum gravity.
-My work aims to deepen our understanding
+I'm Xin Qian, a physicist and a just graduated Ph.D. at Niels Bohr Institute, where I study ABJM theory in quantum gravity.
+My work aims to deepen our understanding about what role does integrability play in the ABJM theory.
+I have also developed interest in non-equilibrium condensed matter system by applying the techniques of integrability.
+When I'm not doing research, you'll find me playing basketball with my friends or reading books alone.